 - The Problem: If the tests are too easy, you end up with a lot of candidates who breeze through.
 Too hard, and you scare off great candidates who need a bit of guidance.

 - How to Overcome It: Think of it like Goldilocks—you want the challenge to be just right.
-Work with hiring managers to design tests that match the role’s level.
+Collaborate with hiring managers to develop tests that accurately assess the role’s level.
 Mix it up with some easy, moderate, and a couple of tricky questions to see how candidates handle different scenarios.
 This way, you can spot those who can solve the basics and think outside the box.

 5. Balancing technical skills with soft skills